Desert Trees: A Complete Guide to Hardy, Drought-Resistant Plants

 5. Ironwood Tree (Olneya tesota)

-Ironwood trees are slow-growing but extremely long-lived, with some specimens living over 1,000 years.
-These trees have dense, hard wood and are known for their ability to withstand extreme desert heat.
+Ironwood specimens are slow-growing but extremely long-lived, with some living over 1,000 years.
+These plants have dense, hard wood and are known for their ability to withstand extreme heat.

 • Height: 15-30 feet